 As an example of this, let’s look at some of the areas it bought into;

-Today, GoDaddy has grown to become arguably the world’s largest cloud platform provider with a focus on the small business segment.
+Today, GoDaddy has grown to become arguably the world’s largest cloud platform provider with a focus on the small business hosting and domain segment.
 It has over 17.5 million customers around the world and manages more than 76 million domain names.

 Where does GoDaddy’s revenue come from?